-Colin W. Sargent, Ph.D., is a novelist, magazine publisher, playwright, and poet.
-His new novel The Boston Castrato (Barbican Press, London) has just been released in the U.S. : ‘A heartrending, deep, rip-roaring novel…The Boston Castrato is destined to be a modern classic, a novel that captures 1920s Boston through the eye of a young Italian castrato seeking love.’
+Colin W. Sargent, Ph.D., is the founding editor & publisher of Portland Monthly magazine as well as a novelist, playwright, and poet.
+He teaches writing at The College of William and Mary.
+His novel The Boston Castrato (Barbican Press, London) has just been released in the U.S.: ‘A heartrending, deep, rip-roaring novel…The Boston Castrato is destined to be a modern classic, a novel that captures 1920s Boston through the eye of a young Italian castrato seeking love.’

 ‘Barbican Press is honoured to launch Colin W. Sargent’s The Boston Castrato – a modern classic in the making.
 This book does for 1920s Boston what E.L.
 Doctorow did for New York in Ragtime: it grabs a city out of history, mixes in some fiction and makes it vivid.
 Be it the high style of Boston’s Parker House Hotel; the flagrant, fragrant set who dance attendance on the poet Amy Lowell; the scientists and shipbuilders and politicians and utter rogues who raise the city from the dirt; it all shimmers into reality as an outsider leads us into its quaking heart.

 ‘Raffi, a young Italian, is our guide.
 He left more than his country behind in Rome.
 Snipped by a bishop as the last castrato, he is bundled off to America when the Church takes shame.
 Forbidden to use his voice, other skills steal him into the society of 1920s Boston.
 Raffi enters the hardest quest of all – the search for a genuine love song.’